jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

       (A) does not respond before the deadline concerned; or (B) refuses to agree to the commissioning of the report.
 (1AB) Subsection (1AA) applies despite any rule or national environmental standard that precludes public or limited notification of the notice of requirement.
+(1AC) However, a territorial authority must not publicly notify a notice of requirement under this section if— (a) the requirement is for 1 or more activities; and (b) each activity is the subject of an infrastructure design solution that precludes public notification.
 (1B) Section 168 applies to the notice of requirement with all necessary modifications.
 (2) Sections 96, 97, and 99 to 103 apply to the notice of requirement with all necessary modifications and as if— (a) a reference to a resource consent were a reference to the requirement; and